Alan J. Russell: Research

-Russell's expertise in regenerative medicine led to an invite to speak at TED2006.
+Russell's expertise in regenerative medicine led to an invitation to speak at TED2006.
 There, Dr. Russell spoke on the potential of regenerative medicine to engineer new tissue and organs to replace sick ones.

 Career

+Alan J. Russell, PhD, is Vice President of Research, Large Molecule Discovery and Head of R&D Technology & Innovation at Amgen Inc. In this role he leads a global team of more than 400 scientists responsible for the discovery and development of large-molecule therapeutics, as well as overseeing research technology platform and innovation initiatives.
+His work focuses on maintaining a diverse pipeline of biologic drug candidates and advancing next-generation approaches to biologics discovery and development.
+He also serves on the Board of Trustees of the Gordon Research Conferences, which supports international scientific collaboration across disciplines.

 In 1989, Russell joined the faculty of the Department of Chemical Engineering at the University of Pittsburgh as an assistant professor.
 Promoted to Associate Professor in 1993, Dr. Russell then went on in 1995 to serve as the Chairman of the Department of Chemical and Petroleum Engineering at the university.

 In 1999, Russell became the Founding President of the Tissue Engineering and Regenerative Medicine International Society.

 In 2001, Russell joined the McGowan Institute for Regenerative Medicine as its founding director.
 In 2012 Russell joined Carnegie Mellon University as the Highmark Distinguished Career Professor in the Department of Biomedical Engineering, as well as, the founding director of the Disruptive Health Technology Institute or DHTI.
 DHTI is focused on transformational improvements in the affordability, accessibility, quality, and simplicity of health care solutions.
 Also in 2012 Russell served as Chair of the College of Fellows for the American Institute for Medical and Biological Engineering, an elected body consisting of the top 2% of medical and bioengineers in the U.S.